pokimane-viewer/hypersonic_air_to_air/README.md

 print(x)  # [1.
 2.]

 # This veru very old and will not calculate real upgrades, is a simple demo of the PL15 weapons system in full.

 The previous simple computationally aided design source code attempts to optimize rocket flight performance (velocity, distance, delta-V) by systematically iterating over thrust, Isp, and burn time.
 It calculates a custom delta-V or performance metric and uses a stepwise simulation of flight to account for drag, mass changes, and other factor

+# Install cupy

 pip install cupy==13.4.0